Quantitative Methodologist

 Biography

-Delwin Carter is a quantitative research methodologist specializing in mixture modeling and longitudinal latent variable analysis.
-His work focuses on the development, evaluation, and application of statistical models designed to capture heterogeneity and change in complex behavioral and developmental data.
-Through methodological research and simulation studies, his work examines how statistical modeling decisions influence the reliability and interpretation of substantive research findings.
+Delwin Carter is a quantitative research methodologist specializing in mixture modeling, longitudinal latent variable analysis, psychometrics, simulation methods, and reproducible research.
+His work focuses on the development, evaluation, and application of quantitative methods for studying heterogeneity and change in complex behavioral, psychological, and educational data.
+Across this work, he examines how analytic decisions influence statistical inference, measurement quality, and the substantive conclusions researchers draw from complex models.

 APPROACH